hogeschool/Keuzevak-IADIP/docs/final-assignment.md

 Requirement A3): Postfix expressions (advanced)
 -----------------------------------------------

 Implement processing of postfix expressions.
+Implementation of requirement A2 prior to this is necessary.

 `2 3 sum 1 multiply`

 Requirement A4): Infix expressions (advanced)
 ----------------------------------------------

 Implement processing of Infix expressions.
+Implementation of requirement A2 prior to this is necessary.

 `2 sum 3 multiply 1`